| ||President and CEO, Viacom Inc. ||Yes|

 | ||Chief Operating Officer, Viacom Media Networks; Interim President, Nickelodeon Group||Yes|

-Sarah Kirshbaum Levy is the Chief Operating Officer of Viacom Media Networks.
-In this role, she oversees operations and strategy for MTV, Comedy Central, Nickelodeon, BET, VH1, Spike, CMT, TV Land, Logo, and Viacom International Media Networks.
+Sarah Kirshbaum Levy is the Chief Operating Officer of Viacom Media Networks and the Interim President of the Nickelodeon Group.
+As COO, she oversees operations and strategy for MTV, Comedy Central, Nickelodeon, BET, VH1, Spike, CMT, TV Land, Logo, and Viacom International Media Networks.
 Her responsibilities include management of Multiplatform Product, Production Management and Operations, Program Acquisitions, Strategy, Research & Audience Science, Content Distribution, Finance, Business and Legal Affairs and Human Resources.
 She is also charged with managing emerging businesses, including Consumer Products and Live Events for the brands.

 Ms. Kirshbaum Levy recently served as the COO of the Viacom Kids & Family Group, where she directed strategic planning, financial and business operations for Nickelodeon, TV Land and CMT.
 During her 19-year tenure at Viacom, she has led a diverse range of departments and businesses within the company, from consumer products to TV networks to ad sales.
 Her work has been instrumental in securing several key acquisitions for Viacom, including the Teenage Mutant Ninja Turtles global franchise.

 Prior to her role as COO of the Kids & Family Group, Ms. Kirshbaum Levy served as COO for Nickelodeon.
 She began her career with Nick in 1998 as Director of Business Development.